 After you come out to yourself and others, you will still find that coming out is a lifelong journey that requires you to make frequent decisions about whether to come out to someone new.
 Coming out is a continual process.

 Are you comfortable with your sexual orientation or gender identity?

 If you're wrestling with guilt and periods of depression, you should evaluate whether to disclose these things at this time.
 Coming out to family or friends may require tremendous energy on your part and will require a reserve of positive self-image.
-Some people have felt a large "weight lifted" after coming out.
+While some people have felt a large "weight lifted" after coming out, that may not be true for you.
 Know what is right for you.

 Do you have support?